What is Search Engine Optimisation (SEO)?

 Unfortunately, there is no magic SEO wand.
 We often tell our clients to think about their website as a gym membership.
 If you use all of the gym equipment available to you in the right way, you will soon start to see results.
 If you don't attend the gym, or use the equipment effectively, you won't see the results you're hoping for.
 In a similar way, your website CMS gives you all the tools you need to optimise any content you produce on your website.
 If you utilise these effectively, you will soon be rewarded with improved visibility and conversions.

-Benefits of Volcanic websites for SEO to your recruitment agency
+Benefits of Volcanic websites to SEO for recruitment agencies

 One of the things that's great about the Volcanic platform is the in-built SEO mechanisms at your disposal, especially when it comes to the positioning and placement of your target keywords.